OtavioHenrique/otaviovaladares.com/_posts/2018-12-27-types-of-storage-on-aws-s3.md

 ### Amazon S3 Intelligent-Tiering

-This is the most interesting and newer one, it was released at November 2018, we saw that for high-usage files is better to use S3 Standard and to infrequent access data use Standard-IA, this is nice but we have one problem that some users already know, what we do if we don't know the access pattern of the object? or if we don't feel confident to change one object of standard to Standard-IA?
+This is the most interesting and newer one, it was released at November 2018, we saw that for high-usage files is better to use S3 Standard and to infrequent access data use Standard-IA, this is nice but we have one problem that some users already know, what we do if we don't know the access pattern of the object? or if we don't feel confident to change one object of the standard to Standard-IA?

 Now imagine if Amazon creates something to do that for you?
 And they did it, and the problem has gone, this creation is the new Amazon S3 Intelligent-Tiering, it is designed for who want to optimize storage costs automatically when data access patterns change or you don't know it.

-It works with two objects tiers, one tier is similar do S3 Standard and another tier that is similar to Standard-IA, all object when uploaded is moved to the first tier that is for frequent access data, if the object have not been accesses for 30 consecutive days, amazon moves it to the second tier that is for infrequent access data.
+It works with two objects tiers, one tier is similar do S3 Standard and another tier that is similar to Standard-IA, all object, when uploaded, is moved to the first tier that is for frequent access data, if the object has not been accessed for 30 consecutive days, Amazon moves it to the second tier that is for infrequent access data.
 Amazing, isn't it?

 *Objects smaller than 128KB will never be transitioned to the infrequent access tier* *It's important to point that we don't have retrieval fees on this storage class.*